yetanotherchris/crontab/README.md

 # crontab

 A .NET 9 command-line tool that brings Unix `crontab` functionality to Windows Task Scheduler.

-it doesn't add scheduled tasks right now.
-Can it also add folders to the task scheduler library?
+It runs as your user to ensure no popup Windows are generated.

 ## Features